csarevalo/csarevalo/README.md

 I'm Cristian, a data junior enthusiast with a strong focus in SQL.

 With expertise in query optimization, database design, data modeling, and data analysis, I'm passionate about helping businesses make sense of their data.

 Currently, I'm open to opportunities in roles such as Electrical Engineering, Machine Learning, Data Analyst, Business Intelligence Analyst, and Analytics Engineer.

-Hi all 👋, I'm Cris, a data enthusiast with a strong focus in machine learning and data analysis.
-I have a B.S. in Electrical Engineering.

-Currently, I'm open to opportunities in roles such as Electrical Engineering, Machine Learning, Data Analyst, Business Intelligence Analyst, and Analytics Engineer.